 Ellington has licensed the "Ellington" brand, trademark and logo to us for so long as our Manager or another affiliate of Ellington continues to act as our Manager.
 We do not own the brand, trademark or logo that we will use in our business and may be unable to protect this intellectual property against infringement from third parties.
 Ellington retains the right to continue using the "Ellington" brand and trademark.
 We will further be unable to preclude Ellington from licensing or transferring the ownership of the "Ellington" brand and trademark to third parties, some of whom may compete against us.
 Consequently, we will be unable to prevent any damage to goodwill that may occur as a result of the activities of Ellington or others.
 Furthermore, in the event our Manager or another affiliate of Ellington ceases to act as our Manager, or in the event Ellington terminates the license we will be required to change our name and trademark.
 Any of these events could disrupt our recognition in the marketplace, damage any goodwill we may have generated and otherwise harm our business.
-Finally, the license is a domestic license in the United States only and does not give us any right to use the "Ellington" brand, trademark and logo overseas even though we expect to use the brand, trademark and logo overseas even though we proceed to a claim of infringement.
+Finally, the license is a domestic license in the United States only and does not give us any right to use the "Ellington" brand, trademark and logo overseas even though we expect to use the brand, trademark and logo overseas.
+Our use of the "Ellington" brand, trademark and logo overseas will therefore be unlicensed and could expose us to a claim of infringement.